-Alyssa Morrison PROGRAM COACH
+Alyssa Morrison (Coach AJ) PROGRAM COACH

 In addition to guiding her athlete’s passion for triathlon, Coach AJ has been helping people improve their health and fitness for years.
 Coach AJ’s professional experience as an occupational therapist provides a unique holistic opportunity to tie in health, wellness and injury prevention while assisting her athletes reach their fitness and performance goals.

 AJ is a certified USAT Level II Triathlon Coach, US Cycling Level III Coach, ACE Health & Wellness Coach, ASCA Swim Coach and USAT Youth and Junior Triathlon Coach.
 Building on the experience as a collegiate track and field athlete, AJ is also a seasoned triathlete herself.
 She was named to the DC Tri Snapple Elite Team for 4 years and received USAT All-American/Honorable Mention All-American honors during this time frame.
 She has qualified multiple times for the USAT National Championships, as well as the Ironman World Championships 70.3 and represented Team USA at the ITU Dualthon World Championships.